dyarawilliams/100-days-of-code/r1-log.md

 Watched the last 2 hours of freeCodeCamp YouTube channel 4 hour video on Responsive Web Design.

 ### R1D19
-Completed the Survey Form Project.
+Completed the Survey Form Project on freeCodeCamp.